Learning to Inspire

 Learn MoreThis year we can return to our full transition programme to ensure a smooth start to Year 7.

-Throughout 2023 we have continued to build upon our many successes and we will continue to do the same in 2024 as we look forward to another exciting and inspiring year filled with opportunities to learn and grow.
-We are over-subscribed for the sixth year running and will be again in September 2024, meaning that we can provide the King James experience to as many young people as possible from the local area.
+Throughout the 2023/24 academic year we continued to build upon our many successes and we will continue to do the same in 2024/25 as we look forward to another exciting and inspiring year filled with opportunities to learn and grow.
+We are over-subscribed for the sixth year running and hope to be again in September 2025, meaning that we can provide the King James experience to as many young people as possible from the local area.

-We are an inclusive school, and recognise the increased pressures for young people in modern society; in order to support students, we employ a large number of highly skilled support staff who are available to help all of our students to prosper and overcome barriers.
+We are a fully inclusive school, and recognise the increased pressures for young people in the world today; in order to support students, we employ a large number of highly skilled support staff who are available to help all of our students to prosper, develop reslience, and overcome barriers.
 From our Student Support Workers who provide day to day support to students to our Learning Support team we are a caring school.
 We also employ a School Counsellor, and a dedicated Attendance Officer as well as having access to external support staff who help students to be prepared and able to learn.

 Our International School Award reflects our belief in learning beyond the classroom and our Vision Magazine celebrates the variety we offer and the many achievements of our students.
-We were delighted to be able to re-launch international visits following the pandemic, and have more planned for the future.
+We were delighted to be able to re-launch international visits with trips to Malta and the Netherlands last year, and have more planned for the future, including Majorca, as well as funded trips to France and back to Malta.

-King James I Community works closely in partnership with our local primary schools and the local community to provide a venue for a large range of out of hours, community-led educational and leisure activities including supporting Roots (a local performing arts group), hosting Bishop Auckland Juniors Football Club, Bishop Ladies, Bishop Auckland Reserves, and the Bishop Auckland District Football Teams, as well as working in partnership with Shildon AFC.
+King James I Community works closely in partnership with our local primary schools and the local community to provide a venue for a large range of out of hours, community-led educational and leisure activities including supporting Roots (a local performing arts group), hosting Bishop Auckland Juniors Football Club, Bishop Ladies, Bishop Auckland Reserves, and the Bishop Auckland District Football Teams, as well as working in partnership with Shildon AFC and Shildon Youth teams.

 Our children take part in a range of academic, sporting, and other activities beyond the school day and there is a seamless connection between the school and community activities which take place on the Academy site.
 Students benefit from an Enrichment period at the end of every day, other than Friday, that provides them with the opportunity to develop new interests and to extend their learning.